 Popular Things To Do In London

-- Visit Westminister Abbey, where kings and queens are crowned, where famous people are buried, and where marriage take place.
+Visit Westminister Abbey, where kings and queens are crowned, where famous people are buried, and where marriage takes place.

 Local Pubs in London

-When traveling to London, one can’t miss stopping at the local pubs.
+One can’t miss stopping at the local pubs when traveling to London.
 This is where everyone gets together for traditional food.
 For instance, each pub seems to have its history and charm.
-On Sunday head to your nearest pub for a good old fashion roast with the best Yorkshire pudding in the world.
+Sunday, head to your nearest pub for a good old fashion roast with the best Yorkshire pudding in the world.

 Borough Market comes to mind because there is so much good food here you will probably go home a few pounds heavier.
-Perhaps stroll across the Thames where the streets are quiet, with lots of quaint bakeries and cafes instead of the busy market.
+Perhaps stroll across the Thames, where the streets are quiet, with many quaint bakeries and cafes instead of the busy market.